DonovanChan/FileMaker/README.rst

 ================
-%(package_name)s
+FileMaker
 ================

-Package to aid development in FileMaker Pro, a relational database management system by the Apple subsidiary FileMaker, Inc.
+Sublime Text 3 package to aid development in FileMaker Pro, a relational database management system by the Apple subsidiary FileMaker, Inc.

 Features
 ========